wolfj123/PolicyModelsPlugin/docs/ERRORS.md

 ## CLI Based Requests
 The features: [grpah visualization](./../README.md/#graphviz-visualization), [localization file creation](./../README.md/#localization) and [new model creation](./../README.md/#create-new-model) are all HTTP requests to a java server ([server code](./../LibServiceApp), [server Jar](./../cli/LibServiceApp.jar)).

 Any errors regarding connection issues or HTTP requests failures are connected to this files and code.
-Most common cause to this kind of problems is bad Java JDK installation or Path settings [look here for instructions](./../README.md/#installation).
+Most common cause to this kind of problems is bad Java JDK installation or Path settings, for installation instructions look [here](./../README.md/#installation).

-To check Java is set correctly run the Java server by yourself from command line by entering Java -jar LibServiceApp.jar command when in cli folder.
+To make sure Java is set correctly run the Java server by yourself from command line by entering Java -jar LibServiceApp.jar command when in cli folder.
+If the activation server worked you should see a print of ready with some port number.

 ## Generating New Model
 Generating new model is based on [Policymodel tools JAR](https://github.com/IQSS/DataTaggingLibrary) version 1.9.9.